 Kannada is the state language.
 The majority of the population in this region speaks Kannada.
 Urdu and Telugu too make its appearances infrequently.
 So does Hindi.

 However the tourist-driven local enterprises are somewhat multilingual.
-Even though everyone may not be fluent in usage, English is a sort of official language of interaction, if unable to communicate in the local languages.
+Even though everyone may not be fluent , English is a sort of official language of interaction, if unable to communicate in the local languages.

 Hampi is not notable for foreign language guides other than the English speaking ones.
-Nevertheless there are some odd exceptions.
-It’s not very difficult for you to manage the whole Hampi affairs in Hindi or English, if you don’t have command over the local language.
+Nevertheless there are some exceptions.
+It’s not very difficult for you to manage the whole Hampi affairs in Hindi or English, if you don’t have command over the locally spoken languages.

-Most of the guides are local villagers with varying level of knowledge on the subject.
-They may be a bit clumsy in using different languages, but sufficiently armed to satisfy a typical curious visitor.
+Most of the guides are local villagers with varying levels of knowledge on the subject.
+They may not be fluent in using different languages, but sufficiently armed to satisfy a typical curious visitor.

 The signposts and narrations boards installed at the sites typically use three languages – English, Kannada and Hindi.

 The last words for those who do not know local languages: You can manage the show reasonably well if you possess some understanding of English language, are skilled in mime and have a bit of patience.
 See also the local customs and etiquettes…